John Carmack: Career

 On November 13, 2019, Carmack stepped down from the Oculus CTO role to become a "Consulting CTO" in order to allocate more time to his work on artificial general intelligence (AGI).
 On August 19, 2022, Carmack announced that he has raised $20M for Keen Technologies, his new AGI company.
 On December 16, 2022, Carmack left Oculus to focus on Keen.

+In September 2023 John partnered with computer scientist Richard S. Sutton from the Alberta Machine Intelligence Institute to help further AI research efforts.

 Workstyle

-Carmack has maintained a sixty-hour work week, working a 10-hour day, six days a week, throughout his career.
+Carmack claims to have maintained a sixty-hour work week, working a 10-hour day, six days a week, throughout his career.
 He has spoken publicly about the importance of long hours of uninterrupted focus in his work.
 Not only does high intensity allow him to make progress more quickly, but long hours are also critical to maintaining a focused mindset over time.
 Despite working such a demanding schedule, he has never experienced burnout.

 Carmack is also known for taking week-long programming retreats.
 These retreats involve a solitary, uninterrupted period away from his normal routine often sequestered in a random city and hotel.
 The goal of these retreats is to allow Carmack to operate at full cognitive capacity, tackling a specific, difficult problem or learning a new skill.
 The solitude and physical isolation of these retreats offer the perfect environment for deep focus and reflection, making them an essential part of Carmack's creative process.

 Carmack was vocal about his frustration with the bureaucratic inefficiencies he encountered during his time at Meta.
 In his departure memo, he stated, "We have a ridiculous amount of people and resources, but we constantly self-sabotage and squander effort," he wrote.
 "I have never been able to kill stupid things before they cause damage, or set a direction and have a team actually stick to it."

 Carmack subscribes to the philosophy that small, incremental steps are the fastest route to meaningful and disruptive innovation.
 He compares this approach to the "magic of gradient descent" where small steps using local information result in the best outcomes.
 According to Carmack, this principle is proven by his own experience, and he has observed this in many of the smartest people in the world.
 He states, "Little tiny steps using local information winds up leading to all the best answers."